cassandre-tech/cassandre-trading-bot/pages/cassandre/our_bot_features_and_roadmap.md

 ---
-title: Cassandre features & roadmap
+title: Bot features & roadmap
 summary: This is the list of cassandre features and the roadmap
 sidebar: cassandre_sidebar
-permalink: overview_bot_features_and_roadmap.html
+permalink: our_bot_features_and_roadmap.html
 ---

 ## Features.